 Electronic supplementary material

-Additional file 1: + T-cells and CD8 + T-cells.
+Additional file 1: Gating strategy and isotype controls for the identification of CD4 + T-cells and CD8 + T-cells.
 Total cells were gated based on forward scatter (FSC) and side scatter (SSC).
 Doublets were excluded using FSC width versus area, followed by SSC width versus area.
 T-cells were gated as CD45+CD3+ cells.
 CD4+ T-cells and CD8+ T-cells were gated based on the expression of CD4 and CD8 with their isotype controls.
 (TIFF 331 KB)

-Additional file 2: Total cells were gated based on forward scatter (FSC) and side scatter (SSC).
+Additional file 2: Gating strategy and isotype controls for the identification of cytokine producing T-cells.
+Total cells were gated based on forward scatter (FSC) and side scatter (SSC).
 Doublets were excluded using FSC width versus area, followed by SSC width versus area.
 CD4+ T-cells and CD8+ T-cells were gated based on the expression of CD4 and CD8.
 The expression of IFN-γ and TNF-α on CD4+ T-cells and CD8+ T-cells was gated using their isotype controls.
 (TIFF 858 KB)

 Authors’ original submitted files for images